Aims and program values

 - Practice management

 At the Lewistown Rural Family Medicine Residency, residents participate in various educational sessions throughout each academic year.
-We’ve designed the educational content to provide thorough coverage of common family medicine topics, hands-on procedural practice, patient safety, workplace diversity, wellness and quality improvement topics.
+We’ve designed the educational content to provide thorough coverage of common family medicine topics, hands-on procedural practice, patient safety, workplace diversity, well-being and quality improvement topics.
 By scheduling resident-led presentations, we encourage the development of resident teaching and leadership abilities as well as scholarly activity in areas of research, practice management and quality improvement topic discussions.

 The program is dedicated to providing a comprehensive, well-rounded education for residents like you, including curriculum focusing on the principles and practice of osteopathic medicine.
 As part of that commitment, in September 2021, the program received initial accreditation from the Accreditation Council for Graduate Medical Education for Osteopathic Recognition.
 If you are an osteopathic and allopathic resident with sufficient background and/or instruction in osteopathic philosophy and techniques in manipulative medicine, you are eligible to participate.
 Designated osteopathic residents will participate in a dedicated osteopathic manipulative treatment (OMT) clinic as well as osteopathic-focused grand rounds, journal clubs and didactics.